 If you like aniseed then this barbecue sea bass recipe is for you.
-Not only does it have lots of fennel seeds but it gets a final flambé with Pastis when ready for serving which adds flavor and of course makes for an impressive presentation.
+Not only does it have lots of fennel seeds but it gets a final flambé with Pastis when ready for serving which adds flavour and of course makes for an impressive presentation.

 Sea Bass (also known as Grouper) is a round fish similar to salmon in shape which can weigh up to 10lbs (4.5Kg).
 It has steel grey or blue scales covering the back and sides and a white or yellowish belly.
-You can easily identify a sea bass by the the dorsal fin which consists of two parts; a forward, spiny section and a hinder, soft-rayed section.
+You can easily identify a sea bass by the dorsal fin which consists of two parts; a forward, spiny section and a hinder, soft-rayed section.
 The two parts of the fin are more usually joined but can be slightly separated.

 I've gone for a medium sized fish which is ideal for grilling.
 The really large fish don't grill so well so if cooking for more than two people, get a second fish rather than going for one large one.